 Import Permit from FDA

-- FDA has recently made some changes in the import permit process, which although have streamlined the system; have also added some additional activities to be performed.
-Now, an additional license per invoice (LPI) is required for each shipment.
+- FDA has recently made some changes in the import permit process, and this streamlined system has some additional activities to be performed.
+Now, an additional license per invoice (LPI) is necessary for each shipment.

-After approval from a recognized EC, an application in the prescribed format is submitted to FDA.
-In addition to the import license application form and EC approval letter, an authorization letter for the local importer is also required.
+Parallel to the recognized EC, the applicant shall apply to the FDA in the prescribed format.
+In addition to the import license application form and EC approval letter, a letter of authorization for the local importer is also necessary.